 Chain slings are very versatile and can have 1,2,3 or 4 legs and can also be utilised in different hitch types and with many types of hooks and catches at the ends.
 Along with other connectors and masterlinks they can be adapted for many different types of loads.
 We also supply stainless steel chain and components alongside our standard steel chain, in grade 8 and 10 steel.

-We stock quality components from top brands, including sets from Pewag, hooks from Rud, chains from Cartec and many more besides.
+We stock quality lifting chains & components from top brands, including sets from Pewag, hooks from Rud, chains from Cartec and many more besides.
 Having such respected names available at competitive prices is a real boon.
 And on each product page you will find in-depth technical data to go along with basic information about the intended uses.

 Round lifting slings are continuously woven, both the core and outer, with no seams, making them soft and strong.
 They protect loads that may be easily damaged by other types of sling.